New York State Idling Regulation (6 NYCRR 217-3)

 Pending Amendments

-The California Air Resources Board (CARB) has proposed to revise the ACT regulation to provide additional compliance flexibilities as agreed upon with M/HD truck and engine manufacturers and their trade association through the Clean Trucks Partnership.
-Notably, as part of the Clean Trucks Partnership, the manufacturers have also agreed to sell as many zero-emission trucks as reasonably possible in every state that has adopted CARB’s ACT, including New York State.
+The California Air Resources Board (CARB) has revised the ACT regulation to provide additional compliance flexibilities as agreed upon with M/HD truck and engine manufacturers and their trade association through the Clean Truck Partnership.
+Notably, as part of the Clean Truck Partnership, the manufacturers have also agreed to sell as many zero-emission trucks as reasonably possible in every state that has adopted CARB’s ACT ZEV Sales requirements, including New York State.

-Two primary flexibility revisions to ACT are being proposed by CARB and would ultimately be in effect in New York once DEC completes its rulemaking process:
+Two primary flexibility revisions to ACT were adopted by CARB and would ultimately be in effect in New York State once DEC completes its rulemaking process:

 The current regulation allows for just one model year to resolve any deficit.
-Under ACT, manufacturers are required to report their sales within 90 days of the end of a model year.
-New York’s implementation of ACT begins with model year 2025, which ends December 31, 2025.
-As such, the manufacturer’s first ACT sales report is due by March 31, 2026.
+Under ACT, manufacturers are required to report their sales within 90 days of the end of a vehicle model year.
+New York State's implementation of ACT begins with model year 2025, which ends December 31, 2025.
+As such, the manufacturer’s first ACT ZEV Sales report is due by March 31, 2026.
 If there is a deficit, under the current ACT regulation prior to the amendments, the manufacturer must make up the deficit in model year 2026.

-With the proposed amendment to extend to a three model year make-up period, New York State would not make a compliance determination under ACT for any deficit in model year 2025 until March 31, 2029, as long as the manufacturer's deficit balance is no greater than 30 percent of the deficits generated in the 2025 model year by the end of 2026.
-In other words, the effect of the revision would be that DEC cannot take action to enforce any violations of ACT’s model year 2025 requirements (aside from the 30 percent deficit balance constraint) before March 31, 2029.
+With the proposed amendment to extend to a three model year make-up period, New York State would not make a compliance determination related to ACT ZEV Sales requirements for any deficit in model year 2025 until March 31, 2029, provided the manufacturer's deficit balance is no greater than 30 percent of the deficits generated in the 2025 model year by the end of model year 2026.
+In other words, the effect of the revision would be that DEC cannot take action to enforce any violations of ACT’s model year 2025 ZEV sales requirements (aside from the 30 percent deficit balance constraint) before March 31, 2029.
 This extended timeframe would provide medium-and heavy-duty vehicle manufacturers additional time to achieve compliance, either by selling additional ZEVs or purchasing credits from other manufacturers.

 Funding Options

 The Department encourages New York State based fleets to consider M/HD ZEV adoption.
-M/HD ZEVs are practical for many use cases and the total cost of ZEV ownership is reaching parity with internal combustion powered vehicles.
-New York State also offers incentives using Volkswagen Settlement funds for ZEV purchases through the following programs:
+M/HD ZEVs are practical for many use cases and the total cost of ZEV ownership is approaching parity with internal combustion powered vehicles.
+New York State also offers incentives for ZEV purchases through the following programs:

 Additional sources of funding for fleets, owners, and operators of M/HDVs to purchase ZEVs or to install charging infrastructure are available through the following sources: